napeits/frstack/README.md

 This attempts to use the current date to get the latest build - but it may not always work.
 You can hard codthe download url  in this file.

-### SSH Issues

-If you have ssh issues, it could be that the create-fr-user role (called from vagrant.yml ) was not able to find and append your ssh public key in ~/.ssh/id_rsa.pub.
-The role attempts to automate that process.
-See [https://help.github.com/articles/generating-ssh-keys/] for a tutorial on how to generate an SSH key.

-Make sure you can ```ssh fr@openam.example.com``` into the guest image without requiring a password.
-If this does not work, Ansible will not be able to ssh into the guest either.